getodk/docs/docs/central-api-project-management.rst

                   - number

+                    .. raw:: html

-                    If managed encryption is enabled on the project, the numeric ID of the encryption key as tracked by Central is given here.
+                      <p>If managed encryption is enabled on the project, the numeric ID of the encryption key as tracked by Central is given here.</p>

                     Example: ``3``
                 * - archived